wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_task_data_parallelism.md

 <p></p>

 **[A.3.4.p4.4]** Because the yellow task is so expensive,  we decide to always  run it on 3 cores.
-Is it better to given 1 core to the blue task and 2 cores to the purple task, or the other way around?
+Is it better to give 1 core to the blue task and 2 cores to the purple task, or the other way around?

 <div class="ui accordion fluid">